thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+12/13/20 Version 40 of the dataset, we have added the regular weekly update and some additional historical tweets in Russian, courtesy of our collaborators.
+Dailies have been added for 12/12, 12/11, and 12/10.

 12/10/20 Daily data (under the /dailies/ folder) has been added for 12/09 and 12/08, note that some tweets will bleed into the following day due to different timezones captured.

 12/08/20 Daily data (under the /dailies/ folder) has been added for 12/07 and 12/06, note that some tweets will bleed into the following day due to different timezones captured.